-Biden to laud electric cars in Detroit as climate agenda hits road bumps in Washington
+Biden lauds electric cars in Michigan as climate agenda hits road bumps in Washington

+He also test-drove a white electric Hummer on the factory grounds, jokingly asking the assembled members of the news media whether they wanted to jump in the back — or on the roof — and remarking, “These suckers are something else!”

+The trip to Michigan was part of a broader effort to promote the just-signed $1.2 trillion infrastructure bill that dedicates $7.5 billion to constructing a nationwide network of electric vehicle charging stations.
+And it comes as lawmakers are debating how much money to include for Biden’s climate initiatives, including tax breaks for electric vehicles, as part of a separate, nearly $2 trillion package.

-The administration is also trying to finalize rules tightening tailpipe emissions for newly built cars, SUVs and pickups meant to bolster sales of battery-powered vehicles.
+The administration is also trying to finalize rules tightening tailpipe emissions for newly built cars, SUVs and pickups, meant to bolster sales of battery-powered vehicles.
 The work must be done before the end of the year for the administration to have any hope of reaching its goal of having electric or plug-in hybrid vehicles make up half of new-car sales by 2030.

-Biden’s tour comes just days after a two-week climate conference in Glasgow, Scotland, that reached an agreement even organizers acknowledged doesn’t go far enough in cutting carbon emissions.
-Nations agreed to try to tighten near-term targets but did not chart a path that would keep the planet from warming by 1.5 degrees Celsius (2.7 degrees Fahrenheit) above preindustrial temperatures.

-Boosting the manufacture and sale of cleaner cars in the United States now represents one of the last chances for Biden and other Democrats to notch a win in their fight against global warming before year’s end.
+Biden’s tour comes just days after a two-week climate conference in Glasgow, Scotland, that reached an agreement that even many organizers acknowledged doesn’t go far enough in cutting carbon emissions.
+Boosting the manufacture and sale of cleaner cars in the United States now represents one of the last chances for Biden to notch a win in his fight against global warming before year’s end.

 “Since he can’t do very much at the moment on power plants and — not to put too fine a point on it — Glasgow fizzled, issuing strong car rules would be the single biggest step by any nation to address global warming,” said Dan Becker, director of the Center for Biological Diversity’s Safe Climate Transport Campaign.

-Drivers could a get a rebate of up to $12,500 when buying an electric car, if the Democrats’ proposal passes in its current form.
-To overcome Republican opposition, Democrats are using a budget procedure that requires the support of every member of their caucus.
+Drivers could a get a rebate of up to $12,500 when buying an electric car, if the Democrats’ broader $2 trillion proposal passes in its current form.
+Because no Republicans will support the measure, Senate Democrats are using a procedural maneuver that allows them to avoid a filibuster, but still requires the support of all 50 Democrats.

 The most crucial remaining undecided vote lies with Sen. Joe Manchin III, who represents gas- and coal-producing West Virginia.
-The conservative Democrat has repeatedly objected to the electric vehicle tax credit’s size and scope.
+The centrist Democrat has repeatedly objected to the electric vehicle tax credit’s size and scope.

-Under Democrats’ original proposal, Americans could claim the full credit if they make less than $400,000 a year individually or $800,000 as a couple.
-But in negotiations, Manchin argued that those income thresholds were too generous to wealthier Americans.
+Under the Democrats’ original proposal, Americans could claim the full credit if they make less than $400,000 a year individually or $800,000 as a couple.

-House Democrats settled on an income cap somewhere in the middle: $250,000 for individuals and $500,000 for couples.
-Lowering the thresholds would funnel aid to Americans more in need but might lower overall electric cars sales as a result.
+But in negotiations, Manchin has argued that those income thresholds were too generous to wealthier Americans, and House Democrats have settled on a lower income cap of $250,000 for individuals and $500,000 for couples.

 Manchin has further alienated some Democrats by questioning part of the tax credit that allowed a $4,500 rebate for union-made electric vehicles.
 Speaking at a Toyota plant in West Virginia, he called the extra incentive for electric cars rolling off the line of union-organized factories “wrong” and “not American.”